scottpiercew/wdi-sample-teach/README.md

 ```
 function Dog() {
 }

 Dog.prototype.bark = function() {
  console.log(‘woof!’);
 };
 ```

 All functions automatically get initialized with a prototype object.
-In the example above, we tacked a function onto it called bark.
+In the example above, we tacked a function onto it called `bark`.

 ```
 function Dog() {
 }

 Dog.prototype.bark = function() {
  console.log(‘woof!’);
 };

 var fido = new Dog();

 fido.bark(); // ‘woof!’
 ```

-By placing bark on Dog.prototype, we made it available to all instances of Dog.
+By placing `bark` on `Dog.prototype`, we made it available to all instances of `Dog`.

 ### Differential Inheritance

 Methods aren’t copied from parent to child.
 Instead, children have an “invisible link” back to their parent object.

-For example, fido doesn’t actually have its own method called bark() (in other words, fido.hasOwnProperty(‘bark’) === false).
+For example, `fido` doesn’t actually have its own method called `bark()` (in other words, `fido.hasOwnProperty(‘bark’) === false`).

-What actually happens when I write fido.bark() is this:
+What actually happens when I write `fido.bark()` is this:
-1. The JS engine looks for a property called bark on our fido object.
+1. The JS engine looks for a property called `bark` on our `fido` object.
-2. It doesn’t find one, so it looks “up the prototype chain” to fido’s parent, which is Dog.prototype.
+2. It doesn’t find one, so it looks “up the prototype chain” to fido’s parent, which is `Dog.prototype`.
-3. It finds Dog.prototype.bark, and calls it with this bound to fido.
+3. It finds `Dog.prototype.bark`, and calls it with this bound to `fido`.

 <details>